 Who May Apply

-To apply, applicants must submit the ELI application, testing fee, academic transcripts, a copy of a valid passport, and a passport-sized photo.
-The testing fee is non-refundable or transferable.
-If applying for a student visa (F-1), complete the statement of financial support and attach either a bank statement or a financial guarantee letter from a sponsoring agency.
+To apply, applicants must submit the English Language Institute - Application for Admission, academic transcripts, a copy of a valid passport, and a passport-sized photo.
+If applying for a student visa (F-1), complete the Statement of Financial Support and attach either a bank statement or a financial guarantee letter from a sponsoring agency.

 To secure admission to the program, application materials must be received by the application deadlines.
 Applications submitted after the deadline will be considered on a space-available basis.